 Adrenaline Auto Injector are prescribed by a GP and given to the allergy sufferer.
-If a pupil has an allergy requiring an Adrenaline Auto Injector, they will always have 3 Adrenaline Auto Injector prescribed to themselves; the school policy is that:
+If a pupil has an allergy requiring an Adrenaline Auto Injector, they will always have 2 Adrenaline Auto Injector prescribed to them;

+The school policy is that:

 - One Adrenaline Auto Injector must be kept on the pupil at all times.
-They must take responsibility for having it on their person, either in a pocket or bag. - Health Centre has spare Adrenaline Auto Injector if needed in an emergency.
-Adrenaline Auto Injector are kept in the Catering Department. - One Adrenaline Auto Injector will be kept in the pupils' boarding house, as a spare, should the Adrenaline Auto Injector on their person be lost or stolen.
-House matrons are responsible for keeping the spare Adrenaline Auto Injector.
+They must take responsibility for having it on their person, either in a pocket or bag. - The Health Centre has spare Adrenaline Auto Injectors if needed in an emergency.
+Adrenaline Auto Injector are kept in all School dining areas: main dining room, the Warden's dining room, Willow's and Cooper's Cafe. - One Adrenaline Auto Injector will be kept in the pupils' boarding house, as a spare, should the Adrenaline Auto Injector on their person be lost or stolen.
+House Matrons are responsible for keeping the spare Adrenaline Auto Injector.
 Adrenaline Auto Injector must not be exposed to extreme hot or cold.

 Pupils with an Adrenaline Auto Injector will have been taught how to use it in the event of an emergency.
-Ideally they may need to administer the Adrenaline Auto Injector themselves, immediately they begin to have an allergic response.
+Ideally they may need to administer the Adrenaline Auto Injector themselves, immediately when they begin to have an allergic response.
 This will prevent the allergic response from escalating and gives a better chance of a full recovery.